Pancho Villa: Governor of Chihuahua

 Villa was a brilliant tactician on the battlefield, which translated to political support.
 In 1913, local military commanders elected him provisional governor of the state of Chihuahua against the wishes of First Chief Carranza, who wished to name Manuel Chao instead.
-As Governor of Chihuahua, Villa recruited more experienced generals, including Toribio Ortega, Porfirio Talamantes, and Calixto Contreras, to his military staff and achieved more success than ever.
+As Governor of Chihuahua, Villa recruited more experienced generals, including Toribio Ortega, Porfirio Talamantes, and Calixto Contreras, to his military staff and achieved more success than previously.
 Villa's secretary, Pérez Rul, divided his army into two groups, one led by Ortega, Contreras, and Orestes Pereira and the other led by Talamantes and Contreras' former deputy, Severianco Ceniceros.

 As governor of Chihuahua, Villa raised more money for a drive to the south against Huerta's Federal Army by various methods.
 He printed his own currency and decreed that it could be traded and accepted at par with gold Mexican pesos.
 He forced the wealthy to give loans to fund the revolutionary war machinery.
 He confiscated gold from several banks, and in the case of the Banco Minero he held a member of the bank's owning family, the wealthy Terrazas clan, as a hostage until the location of the bank's hidden gold reserves was revealed.
 He also appropriated land owned by the hacendados (owners of the haciendas) and redistributed the money generated by the haciendas to fund military efforts and the pensions of citizens who had lost family members in the revolution.
 Villa also decreed that after the completion of the revolution the land would be redistributed, away from the hands of the oligarchy, to revolutionary veterans, former owners of the land from before the hacendados took the land, and the state itself in equal parts.
-These motions accompanied with gifts and cost reductions for poorer sections of the state represented large changes from previous revolutionary governments, and led to large support for Villa in significant portions of Chihuahua's population.
+Villa worked to improve access to education in the state for disadvantaged segments of society.
+He began infrastructure projects, including the construction and improvement of roads, bridges, and drinking water systems.
+Villa also sought to improve access to education in the state for the disadvantaged segments of society.
+He undertook infrastructure projects, including the construction and improvement of roads, bridges, and drinking water networks.
+These motions accompanied by gifts and cost reductions for poorer sections of the state represented large changes from previous revolutionary governments, and led to large support for Villa among Chihuahua's population.
 After four weeks as the governor Villa retired from the position at the suggestion of Carranza, leaving Manuel Chao as governor.